robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

-assumed as the posterior we use in the simulations is a national average (except per the reproduction number) and therefore if the regional posterior differed significantly from the weighted national average, we then expect the simulations to differ more.
+assumed as the posterior we use in the simulations is a national average (except per the reproduction number) and therefore if the regional posterior differed significantly from the weighted national average, we then expect the simulations to differ more. *Note* if you encounter an error while trying to simulate the first time, test running `clear all` and then trying again.

 ```
 reg = [1:21]; % national average
 regplot = [2];